Garlic Edamame

 • Boil edamame according to package directions.
 Drain and set aside.

-• Meanwhile, heat the olive oil in a large pan over medium-high heat.
+• Meanwhile, heat the olive oil in a large pan or cast-iron skillet over medium-high heat.

-• Transfer drained edamame to the hot pan and saute 3 to 5 minutes, letting the pods get brown on both sides.
+• Transfer drained edamame to the hot pan and sauté for 3 to 5 minutes, letting the pods get brown on both sides.

 • Add grated garlic and ginger to the pan and toss well to coat.
 Turn off the heat and continue tossing the beans for 2 minutes.